Section 106 Monitoring and Infrastructure Funding Statements

 S106 planning obligations are monitored to ensure compliance and to track their progress in a transparent the Borough Council publishes key data.
 Starting with the financial year 2019-20, the government has made the publication of such data a legal requirement in the form of an annual Infrastructure Funding Statement (IFS).
-The first IFS for the Borough is attached below and covers both 2018-19 and 2019-20.
+The latest update for 2020-21 is attached below.
 This is to provide continuity from S106 Monitoring Reports, which have been in effect replaced by the IFS and were periodically published by the Council, most recently in March 2018.
 The S106 Monitoring Reports going back to 2013 are also viewable below.

 |Infrastructure Funding Statement 2019-20.pdf||1.34 MB|